All of us have a bad day, week, or even year every now and again.

 - Repeat for 2- 5 minutes or for as long as you feel comfortable.

-The above exercise might seem strange or uncomfortable at first, especially if you’re not used to breathing into your diaphragm.
+The above steps may seem strange or uncomfortable at first, especially if you’re not used to breathing into your diaphragm.
+Be patient.
 Keep going; it gets easier and more relaxing with practice!

 2. Understand what you can control and what you can’t to feel better